Institutional Review Board (IRB) Approval

-For more help with posters for the conference, check out the library's topic guide with tips for creating visually interesting posters.
+For more help with posters for the conference, check out the library's poster guide with tips for creating visually interesting posters.

 The Undergraduate Conference organizers reserve the right to cancel a presenter's poster session if the above requirements are not met.